Cooke and Wheatstone telegraph: History

 When the line was extended to Slough in 1843, a one-needle, two-wire system was installed.
-Cooke also changed from running the cables in buried lead pipes to the less expensive and easier to maintain system of suspending uninsulated wires on poles from ceramic insulators, a system which he patented, and which rapidly became the commonest method.
+Cooke also changed from running the cables in buried lead pipes to the less expensive and easier to maintain system of suspending uninsulated wires on poles from ceramic insulators, a system which he patented, and which rapidly became the most common method.
 This extension was done at Cooke's own expense, as the railway company was unwilling to finance a system it still considered experimental.
 Up to this point, the Great Western had insisted on exclusive use and refused Cooke permission to open public telegraph offices.
-Cooke's new agreement gave the railway free use of the system in exchange for Cooke's right to open public offices, for the first time establishing a public telegraph service.
+Cooke's new agreement gave the railway free use of the system in exchange for Cooke's right to open public offices, establishing a public telegraph service for the first time.
 A flat rate was charged (unlike all later telegraph services which charged per word) of one shilling, but many people paid this just to see the strange equipment.

 From this point on, the use of the electric telegraph started to grow on the new railways being built from London.
 The London and Blackwall Railway (another rope-hauled application) was equipped with the Cooke and Wheatstone telegraph when it opened in 1840, and many others followed.
 The distance involved on the Blackwall Railway (four miles) was too far for steam signalling and the engineer, Robert Stephenson, strongly supported the electric solution.
 In February 1845, an 88-mile line from Nine Elms to Gosport was completed along the London and South Western Railway, far longer than any other line up to that time.
 The Admiralty paid half the capital cost and £1,500 per annum for a private two-needle telegraph on this line to connect it to its base in Portsmouth, finally replacing the optical telegraph.
-In September 1845 the financier John Lewis Ricardo and Cooke formed the Electric Telegraph Company.
+In September 1845, the financier John Lewis Ricardo and Cooke formed the Electric Telegraph Company.
 This company bought out the Cooke and Wheatstone patents and solidly established the telegraph business.
 In 1869 the company was nationalised and became part of the General Post Office.
 The one-needle telegraph proved highly successful on British railways, and 15,000 sets were still in use at the end of the nineteenth century.
 Some remained in service in the 1930s.

-The Cooke and Wheatstone telegraph was largely confined to the United Kingdom and British Empire.
+The Cooke and Wheatstone telegraph was largely confined to the United Kingdom and the British Empire.
 However, it was also used in Spain for a time.
 After nationalisation of the telegraph sector in the UK, the Post Office slowly replaced the diverse systems it had inherited, including the Cooke and Wheatstone telegraph, with the Morse telegraph system.